L-EL/labeledImg_tools/README.md

  -----
  Installation : in Fiji repository, go to "plugins" directory and create a "Tools" directory (if absent)
   - Replace value tool : put the ReplaceValue_tool.class inside
-  - extract labels : put the extract_labels_Tool.class inside
+  - extract labels tool : put the extract_labels_Tool.class inside

 -----
 Replace value tool : add an "R" tool on the Fiji interface (if full, found in ">>").
 When selected, click on the selected label to erase it (replace the label value by zero).